 The sun might be setting on learning Japanese in middle and high schools.
 (Source: pixabay.com)

-it’s rare that they’ll be taught Japanese.
-It’s far more likely that students will be learning Spanish at elementary school.
+While some children learn languages as early as elementary school, it’s rare that they’ll be taught Japanese.
+It’s far more likely that students will be begin by learning Spanish.
 While there are a few Japanese schools in the state, most of them are for Japanese families.
 That doesn’t mean you can’t learn Japanese, though.

 There are two main options: